measurement-factory/squid-notes/architecture.md

 http://lists.squid-cache.org/pipermail/squid-users/2016-April/010266.html

-thumbX: To decide whether to adapt an HTTP message using Squid configuration or an adaptation service, consider the following rules:
+thumbX{adapt-where}: To decide whether to adapt an HTTP message using Squid configuration or an adaptation service, consider the following rules:

 1. Message body mangling belongs to eCAP/ICAP.